 6.1 Site security is critical throughout day and night to prevent the theft of equipment and livestock, which may injure or adversely affect the welfare of animals.
-The applicants currently run a well-established farm business from Rhiwhiriaeth Isaf which has not raised any community safety issues in the time it has been established.
-The proposed scheme will be no different to the existing farm business and will run efficiently and not raise any adverse community safety issues.
+The proposed scheme will be no different to the existing farm business, and will run efficiently and not raise any adverse community safety issues.